 Popular nearby attractions: Wilcox Pass Hike, Columbia Icefield, Toe of the Athabasca Glacier Hike, Stutfield Glacier, Parker Ridge Hike & Panther Falls just outside the border in Banff National Park

 Conveniently located right by the Icefields Discovery Centre, this is a big parking lot for trailers and RVs only.
-The view canβt be beaten by any other campground as you directly see the Columbia Icefield.
+The view canβt be beaten by any other campground as you directly see the Columbia Icefield and Athabasca Glacier.

 TIP